AntonioND/ucity/docs/power-grid.rst

 - For each tile, check if it is a power plant.

-  If it is a power plant, call ``Simulation_PowerPlantFloodFill``, which will power the buildings surounding the plant.
+  If it is a power plant, call ``Simulation_PowerPlantFloodFill``, which will power the buildings surrounding the plant.
 After handling a power plant, all the tiles of the plant is flagged as handled, so the only tile that is actually considered when simulating is the top left one.
 It will fill ``BANK_SCRATCH_RAM`` with the output of the simulation.